Mexican Flan de Calabaza (pumpkin flan)

-Flan de Calabaza is a Mexican dessert made of pumpkin puree, eggs, condensed milk, evaporated milk, vanilla, and spices.
+Flan de Calabaza is a dessert made of pumpkin puree, eggs, condensed milk, evaporated milk, vanilla, and spices.
 It has a subtle pumpkin flavor with hints of earthy spices and is coated with a delicious caramel sauce.

 A slice of flan de calabaza drizzled with caramel sauce on a plate.